 Seek advice from us to help you to set up your SPV Company.
 The information you require to set up a Special Purpose Vehicle (SPV) in the UK is:

-• Directors names – you will need to appoint a minimum of one director and one shareholder.
+- Directors names – the parent company will need to appoint a minimum of one director and one shareholder.
 Do you want your spouse or other business partners as directors or shareholders?

 Having children or grandchildren as shareholders can help you to be more tax efficient with inheritance tax planning.
 Seek advice before setting up a SPV.